Cantido/tragedy/README.md

 Tragedy is a framework for event-sourced applications, inspired heavily by [Commanded](https://github.com/commanded/commanded).

-Define your domain using the protocols and behaviors provided by [Calamity](https://github.com/Cantido/calamity), then you can start dispatching events to Tragedy where they will update aggregates and publish events.
+Define your domain using the protocols and behaviors provided, then you can start dispatching events to Tragedy where they will update aggregates and publish events.